 Both MIT and Harvard offer a giant array of 450+ student clubs you can join.
-On Niche, the two schools each received an A+ for student life and an A for the party scene, so you will definitely have an active social life, regardless of which of these universities you end up attending.
+On Niche, the two schools each received an A+ for student life.
+MIT earns an A for its party scene, whereas Harvard's ranking is an A-.
+Both schools will definitely allow you to have an active social life, regardless of which of these universities you end up attending.

 As for sports, MIT is part of the NCAA Division III, whereas Harvard is part of the NCAA Division I.